Netflix/metaflow-ui/docs/plugin-guide.md

 > }
 > ```

-or (all possible settings are described at Metaflow Service docs)
+or (all possible settings are described in Metaflow Service docs)

 >```
 > {